nikukyugamer/simple-ga-reporting/README.md

 ## Google Analytics reporting configuration file
 - You must create the YAML file which contains Google Analytics reporting configuration
 - Default filepath is `config/ga_reporting_config.yml`
-    - You can change it by argument with `configure` method
+    - You can change filepath by argument with `configure` method
 - Sample is below

 ```yaml